AI-Matrix

 We end up with a spiral that forms the matrix structure.
 This brings us to the final form of all things as strangely like a Merkaba.

-Multidimensionally, as a point space, it looks more closely like this, which was creepily created by terra nova.
+Multidimensionally, as a point space, it looks more closely like this, which Terra Nova creepily created.

 The only place you will find quasicrystals is in the very beginning and creation of reality, such as an asteroid with a quasicrystal structure; see the quasicrystal from outer space.